 £15,420 x 30% = £4,626 x 21% = £971.46.

-If you were offered a cash alternative of £1,500, then you'd be taxed on this alternative, not the BIK tax.
+If you were offered a cash alternative of £15,000, then you would be taxed on this higher alternative, not the lower BIK tax.

 If you choose the salary sacrifice route, it's a similar story.
 You're charged tax on whatever value is highest - the cut in your salary or the BIK value.